 Line manager information and guidance on Brexit

-How you can support exisiting staff and what to be aware of when recruiting new staff.
+How you can support existing staff and what to be aware of when recruiting new staff.

-The UK Government is introducing a new Points-Based Immigration System on 1st January 2021 which will mean that newly arriving citizens from the EU, EEA or Switzerland (with the exception of Ireland) will be treated the same as those from outside of the EU.
+On 1 January 2021, the UK Government introduced a new Points-Based Immigration System which means that newly arriving citizens from the EU, EEA or Switzerland (with the exception of Ireland) will be treated the same as those from outside of the EU.

-All EU, EEA and Swiss (except Irish) citizens not already resident in the UK by 31st December 2020 will now need to obtain a work visa prior to coming to the UK.
-As a recruiting manager, you will need to consider whether any new employees (non-UK/Irish) will be arriving in the UK on or after 1st January 2021 and will need a visa so that you can factor this into your recruitment process and timeframes.
-Where a visa is required, your HR Recruitment Co-ordinator will check the details of the applicant against the job role to determine if they are eligible for a work visa under the Skilled Worker (formerly Tier 2) route.
+As a recruiting manager, you will need to consider that any new employee that is an EU, EEA and Swiss (except Irish) citizen not already resident in the UK by 31 December 2020 will now need to obtain a work visa prior to coming to the UK so that you can factor this into your recruitment process and timeframes.
+Where a visa is required, your HR Recruitment Co-ordinator will check the details of the applicant against the job role to determine if they are eligible for a work visa under the Skilled Worker (formerly Tier 2) route or other applicable routes.